Hall induction for cotangent representations and wheel conditions: Vanishing cycles

 \begin{example} Let $V$ be a $G$-representation, then $G$ acts on $X=T^*V\times \g$.
 Let $X$ be a vector space $T^*V\times\g$ equipped with an action of $G\times T_s$ for some auxiliary torus $T_s$(for example trivial) such that the $\mbC^*$-equivariant function $f:X \to \mbC$ given by $f(x,x^*,a) = \mu_V(x,x^*)(a) = \langle x^*, a.x \rangle$ is $G\times T_s$-invariant.
 Here we consider the $\mbC^*$-equivariance of $f$ with weights $(0,0,1)$.
 Consider a trivial $G\times T_s$-equivariant fibration $T^*V\times \g\to T^*V$.
 In this situation $Z=\mu_V^{-1}(0)$.
 Then we have

 \end{example}

-As a particular case of this example we consider the case of a quiver with potential \cite[Section A.3]{D16} . \begin{example} Let $Q=(Q_0,Q_1)$ be a quiver and $\mbC Q$ be its path algebra.
+As a particular case of this example we consider the case of a quiver with potential \cite[Section A.3]{D16} .

+Let $Q=(Q_0,Q_1)$ be a quiver and $\mbC Q$ be its path algebra.
 Denote by $Q^{op}$ the opposite quiver, with the same set of vertices as $Q$ but with all arrows reversed; adding the opposite arrow $a^*$ to each arrow $a\in Q_1$ of $Q$ one gets $\bar{Q}$ the doubled quiver; adding a loop $\omega_i$ at each vertex $i$ of the doubled quiver one gets $\tilde{Q}$ the tripled quiver.

 Fix $\mathbf{d}\in \mbN ^{\vert Q_0\vert}$ the dimension vector.
 We take the group $G$ to be $\mathrm{G}_{\mathbf{d}} := \prod_i \mathrm{GL}_{d_i}(\mbC)$, its Lie algebra $\gl_d=\oplus_i \gl_{d_i}$ is identified with its dual by the trace.
 Take the representation $V$ to be the representation space of the quiver